TuliDas/MindScan-NLP/reports/01_EDA_report.md

 ---

 ## 4. Word-Level Analysis
+A **word cloud** is a visual representation of text data where the size of each word reflects its frequency or importance in the corpus.
+In the context of EDA, word clouds help highlight the most dominant terms across different classes, making it easier to identify recurring patterns, class-specific keywords, and linguistic differences at a glance.
+While they are primarily descriptive and not quantitative, they provide quick insights into vocabulary trends and support further statistical or embedding-based analyses.

 ### 4.1 Initial Word Analysis
 - Generated word clouds for each class to visualize most frequent words.